msalemor/agentic-intro-autogen/README.md

 #### Top concepts

-- Agent definition
-- Termination
+- Agent definition: It is important to know how to configure the agents.
+Agents will have different capabilities such as having tools, having different system prompts, terminating messages, etc.
+- Termination: If not careful, an Agent conversation could run "forever".
+Special attention needs to be paid when to terminate a conversation.
+- Agent Team: There are different types of Agent team presets such as RoundRobinChat, SelectorGroupChat, MagenticOneGroupChat, and others.
-- Message observability and handling
+- Message observability and handling:

 ### What is AutoGen Core